Q: How do you make a craft kit dance?

 —Meghan McCloskey, Founder + Creative Director

-As a kid, it was my favorite holiday.
+As a kid, Valentine’s Day was my favorite holiday.
 Each year I awoke to a trail of paper hearts leading me from my room to an over-the-top breakfast in the kitchen: strawberry waffles; hot chocolate piled high with whipped cream and sprinkles; and festive streamers and heart-shaped confetti surrounding pink and red place settings.
 My incredible mom threw this fun little party for my sisters and me every February 14, rising at dawn or staying up too late the night before to set it all up.
 Throughout the day, the house was a mess, but she didn't clean—she helped us craft sparkly cards or necklaces or something requiring the hot glue gun.
 It was magical.

 So I celebrate everything, just like my mom did.
 Every silly holiday, every birthday, every first something, every last something.
 And I make family togetherness a priority, just like my grandmother did.
 (The kids even call their juice boxes “happies” when it’s 5 o’clock.
 “Happies” is just too fun not to say.)